glasgowneuro/attys-scope/README.md

 * Build solution
 * go to the "release" subdirectory
 * run "windeployqt attys-scope.exe" which copies all the DLLs into this directory which are needed to run the app
-* Build the msi installer which will be in the "installer" subdirectory.
+* Install "Microsoft Visual Studio Installer Projects" via VS->Extensions and build the msi installer which will be in the "installer" subdirectory.

 ## Post- and realtime processing in Python
 Check out the python subdirectory.
 This contains scripts for both postprocessing of datafiles and realtime processing.